 Jane magnolia (Magnolia x 'Jane') is a hybrid plant with tulip-shaped spring blooms that change from burgundy to pink and white.
 It is one of the eight "Little Girl" hybrids developed for a hardiness to match their beauty.
 Some call them Jane magnolia trees, and some call them shrubs, but what many people grow would best be described as a large, multi-branched shrub.
 It is suitable for USDA plant hardiness zones 4 through 8.

-- After the flower has been fully open for a while, the color of the outer side of the petals fades to pink.
+The flowers Jane magnolia are fairly large, especially relative to the overall size of the plant.
+Under ideal conditions, the blooms can reach 8 inches across when fully open.
+The flower color is displayed in two different time periods.
+When the flower is still closed, the color is burgundy-purple, and the flowers are shaped like tulips.
+After the flower has been fully open for a while, the color of the outer side of the petals fades to pink.
 The petals are white on the inside.

 When and How to Prune

-Having said that, there is no rule stating that you have to prune Jane magnolias at all, although it is advisable to prune away any suckers that might develop to keep the shrubs looking neat.
+However, there is no rule stating that you have to prune Jane magnolias at all, although it is advisable to prune away any suckers that might develop to keep the shrubs looking neat.
 Some growers prune their bushes lightly, simply to nudge them into taking a slightly different shape than they would on their own.
 But that is up to you, and many folks give their Jane magnolias a green light and allow them to take their natural shape, without any pruning.

-Uses in Landscaping
+Uses for Jane Magnolia in Landscaping